 EDITOR’S NOTE: This is the final “Executive View” authored by Janet Duckham.
 SCM Now magazine would like to thank her for her service and wish her all the best for her future endeavors.

-Be among the first to earn the new ASCM Supply Chain Procurement Certificate!
+Learn more about the ASCM Supply Chain Procurement Certificate!
 The foundational program provides an overview of procurement fundamentals, sourcing strategies, supplier relationship management, negotiations, evaluation metrics and more.